phongnguyend/EntityFrameworkCore.SqlServer.SimpleBulks/README.md

 # EntityFrameworkCore.SqlServer.SimpleBulks
-This is a very simple .net core library that can help to work with large number of records using the **SqlBulkCopy** class.
+A very simple .net core library that can help to sync a large number of records in-memory into the database using the **SqlBulkCopy** class.

 ## Overview
 This library provides extension methods so that you can use with your EntityFrameworkCore **DbContext** instance: